 Constitution templates are available for State Associations, Regional Associations and Clubs.
-The templates meet the requirements of the Associations Incorporation Act 1985 in South Australia and incorporate best practice governance principles as advocated by the Australian Sports Commission and Office for Recreation and Sport.
+The templates meet the requirements of the Associations Incorporation Act 1985 in South Australia and incorporate best practice governance principles as advocated by the Australian Sports Commission and Office for Recreation, Sport and Racing.

 To find out more about the requirements of an incorporated association, download publications or lodge a new or updated constitution, visit the SA Government agency of Consumer and Business Services, www.cbs.sa.gov.au